Breaking-C0de/documentation/docs/Advanced Usage/API.md

 - You need to fund the contract with LINK tokens to make the API calls.
 You can get LINK tokens from the [Chainlink Faucet](https://faucets.chain.link/mumbai).

-- Once the claim has been validated, call the function `setClaimable()` in the `BaseInsurancePolicy` contract.
-Only then, the policy holder will be allowed to claim the insurance coverage amount.
+- Once the claim has been validated, the `isClaimable` property of the policy will be set to True depending on the result of the API call.